 Date of birth: April 9, 1957.
 Claims to putting fame: Tamed

 Augusta, British Open venues and

-countless Ryder Cup opponents with
+countless Ryder Cup opponents with his devastating putting

 It all begins of course with the grip.
 Luckily for Seve, he was born with a

 defect that made his right arm four inches lower than his left, and so it was